 The Dryden Information Centre is located near the town's mascot, Max the Moose, who stands 18 feet tall and weighs nine tons.
 Visit one of 13 parks or several public beaches, including Sandy Beach on Wabigoon Lake.
 Enjoy a peaceful walk along Dryden's pathways.
 The outdoor opportunities are unlimited.
-Surrounded by numerous lakes, Dryden is in the centre of some of the best sportfishing in the world.
+Surrounded by numerous lakes, Dryden is in the center of some of the best sportfishing in the world.
 Being located on Wabigoon Lake provides miles of fishing opportunities for walleye, pike, muskie, and bass.
 Besides providing excellent year-round fishing, the lake is a starting point for snowmobiling to anywhere in our great northwest.

-Lakes, trails, beaches, and parks surround this small, serene community, beckoning visitors to sample a wide range of activities and annual celebrations such as: golfing, skiing, Home and Trade shows, tbaytel Walleye Masters, Fall Fair and Pow Wows.
+Lakes, trails, beaches, and parks surround this small, serene community, beckoning visitors to sample a wide range of activities and annual celebrations such as: golfing, skiing, Home and Trade shows, tBaytel Walleye Masters, Fall Fair and Pow Wows.
 A visit to the local museum to explore the rich history of the area makes a stop in Dryden well worth the time.
 The recreational facilities are second-to-none with a pool, double arena, weight room, and cardio-fitness centre all located in one complex.
-Ball diamonds, a soccer pitch, golf course and curling rink are all located at Sandy Beach.
+Ball diamonds, a soccer pitch, golf course and a curling rink are all located at Sandy Beach.

 Egli's Sheep Farm and Animal Park is located in Minnitaki, Ontario, 20 km (12 miles) west of Dryden on Highway 17.